 - Twitter: @VirtualEconomy

-Kati Alha has been at the Game Researh Lab since 2008 and she is one of the first reserachers there who graduated from Hypermedia Master’s Degree programme.
+Kati Alha has been at the Game Research Lab since 2008 and she is one of the first researchers there who graduated from Hypermedia Master’s Degree programme.
 On her free time she uses her time in gaming, reading, watching movies, and collecting games and game consoles.

 Frans Mäyrä, PhD, is the Professor of Information Studies and Interactive Media, with specialization in digital culture and game studies in the University of Tampere, Finland.
-He is heading the University of Tampere Game Research Lab, and has taught and studied digital culture and games from the early 1990s.
+He has founded the University of Tampere Game Research Lab, and is the director of Centre of Excellence in Game Culture Studies (Academy of Finland).
+Professor Mäyrä has taught and studied digital culture and games from the early 1990s.
 He is widely consulted as an expert in socio-cultural issues relating to games, play and playfulness.
-His research interests range from game cultures, meaning making through playful interaction and online social play, to borderlines, identity, as well as transmedial fantasy and science fiction.[email_link] +358503367650 [website_link] @fransmayra
+His research interests range from game cultures, meaning making through playful interaction and online social play, to borderlines, identity, as well as transmedial fantasy and science email@example.com +358503367650 http://unet.fi @fransmayra

-Janne Paavilainen started games research in University of Jyväskylä in 2003 by evaluating the usability of Nokia N-Gage.
+Janne Paavilainen started games research in University of Jyväskylä in 2003 by evaluating the usability of Nokia N-Gage gaming phone.
 Janne joined the ranks of Gamelab as a project manager in 2006 and since then he has done research on mobile, casual, and social games.
-Most recently focusing on free-to-play games, Janne has acted as the project manager in Free2Play-project and is doing his PhD on free-to-play games in social network services.
-Occasionally, Janne gets involved in research projects about educational games and new technology.
-Janne can be currently found somewhere in the battlefields of Armored Warfare.[email_link] [website_link]
+More recently Janne has been focusing on free-to-play games , hybrid social play, and Pokémon GO player experiences.
+Currently Janne is the main scientific coordinator in the Center of Excellence in Game Culture Studies (CoE GameCult) and is finishing his doctoral thesis on free-to-play games in social network services.
+Janne is interested in game usability, playability, player experiences, and in game design & evaluation heuristics.

 J. Tuomas Harviainen – publications